Secure certificates - run your site over https

 To make the request, please complete the form below specifying the domain name(s) you wish to secure.
 Please specify if you wish to add the CNAME record yourself or if you would like us to do it on your behalf.
 (In the latter case you will need to provide us with the login for your domain registrar, or the third party control panel where your DNS records are administered.
 If you aren't sure, we can help you identify which).

 1) When you log into https://manage.sketchanet.com you will see your account name.
-You can request a certificate for multiple domains that are mapped to different accounts, but you must choose one account only that will be billed for the £25+VAT fee.
+You can request a certificate for multiple domains that are mapped to different accounts, but you must choose one account only that will be billed for the fees.
+If you require billing on seperate accounts, please submit two forms.

 2) Normally your domain registrar will control your domain DNS records.
 In some cases, you may have given DNS control to a third party.
 In that case we will require access to the third party control panel.
 If you have no idea what any of this means, say so and we will do our best to track down the relevant party.